vspaz/scala-http/README.md

 # scala-http

-a simple HTTP client that's simple to configure & use. it provides a simple configuration for:
+an HTTP client that's simple to configure & use. it provides a simple configuration for:
 - request retries on specific HTTP errors & exceptions
 - timeouts (connection, read, idle etc.)